 - Drug reactions

-What it looks like: Yellow discoloration in the fingernails.
-Nails thicken and new growth slows.
-Nails may lack a cuticle and may detach from the nail bed.
+What it looks like: Fingernails become discolored and turn yellow.
+They may thicken and new growth slows.
+They may also lack a cuticle and detach from the bed.

-What it looks like: Soft nails that look scooped out.
-In spoon nails (koilonychia), the depression usually is large enough to hold a drop of liquid.
+What it looks like: Soft nails that look scooped out or concave.
+The depression in the nail is usually is large enough to hold a drop of liquid.